pgpbpadilla/pgpbpadilla.github.io/now.md

 and use as a tool to learn about interesting ideas by trying to explain them to the peoples in teh interweb.

-## Deutsche Sprache
+## Mein Deutsch verbessern

-Dieses Jahr, möchte Ich das B2 Niveau zu erreichen.
+Ich möchte dieses Jahr (2023) das Niveau B2 erreichen.

 Um eine meine Posts auf Deutsch zu lesen, click hier: [deutsch](/categories/#deutsch)